254In61/ocp4-on-aws/README.md

 1. VPC BUILD
   - Clone this repository to your local environment :  $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git
-  - $ cp env-vars-files/sample-local-env-vars $HOME/env-vars ** You don't want your secrets on git, hence a directory outside this git repo. **
+  - $ cp env-vars-files/sample-local-env-vars $HOME/env-vars
+    - ** You don't want to git commit your AWS secrets by mistake right?That's why we have them outside this git repo**
   - Update the variables in $HOME/local-env-vars.
-     ** NB : Leave line 1 as it is .
+    - ** NB : Leave line 1 as it is .
 DO NOT change the environmental variables names..Just update the value after '='
   - Set your environmental variables : $ source $HOME/local-env-vars
-  - Run : $ ansible-playbook build-vpc.yml
+  - Run : $ ansible-playbook vpc-build.yml

-2. BASTION EC2 CREATION
+2. BASTION/JumpServer EC2 CREATION
-   - You could do this on the AWS console OR use Terraform tool ( jump-server/ ) if you are comfortable with Terraform.
-   - If you use the terraform tool, ensure you update the variables.tf file to reflect your correct values
-   - A low capacity will have challenges running the build scripts.
-Go large on this one!.
-   - Needs to be within same subnet as the Nodes.
+  - Create a security pair to use and call it ocpv4-on-aws-key-pair. ** If you change this , then also change in group_vars/jump-server.yml file **
+  - Save your ocpv4-on-aws-key-pair.pem download from AWS Console.
+You will need this to ssh into the bastion
+  - Run : $ ansible-playbook bastion-build.yml

 3. SSH INTO BASTION EC2